Healthy Homes Assessment Kenepuru

 Home Assessments Kenepuru for Rental Properties

-There are a myriad of concerns to be able to examine when conducting an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of things to be able to examine during the house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For expert advice get in touch today to book your rental properties home assessment.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of an ruling on tenancy solutions ruling could be significant for property owners and landlords.
+For specialist guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties